-Dani Korman enters her second season as the head coach of the MIT men’s and women’s swimming and diving teams after leading both programs to NEWMAC Championships and to top-10 finishes at the NCAA Division III Championship in 2015.
-Korman also coached Dougie Kogut to an Individual National Championship (200-fly) this year, the first for MIT since 2012-13.
+Dani Korman enters her third season as the head coach of the MIT men’s and women’s swimming and diving teams after leading both programs to NEWMAC Championships and to top-10 finishes at the NCAA Division III Championship in 2017.

 Prior to joining the MIT staff, Korman spent three years as an assistant coach with the Yale University women’s swimming and diving program.

-Her prior collegiate coaching experience includes working as an assistant coach at Johns Hopkins University, where she helped both the men’s and women’s teams to a pair of top-10 NCAA finishes.
-Prior to Johns Hopkins, Korman served as the interim head coach of the Carthage College women’s team where she was named the 2008 Co-Coach of the Year and led the team to its first ever appearance in the NCAA Championship.
+Before joining the Yale program Korman served as an assistant coach at Johns Hopkins University, and as the interim head coach of the Carthage College women’s team.
 In addition, she has served as an assistant swim coach and counselor for the University of Texas/Total Performance Swim Camp.

 Korman is a 2006 graduate of Kenyon College where she was part of four national championship teams.
 She was a seven-time All-American at Kenyon and served as team captain as a senior.